Tags: biscuits, breakfast, mixes, muffins, pancakes, quick breads

 Per 1 cup of Quick Mix used, add–

-1/4 cup shortening, butter, or lard
+1/4 cup shortening or butter

 1/3 cup milk or buttermilk